dev-vivekkumarverma/docker-container/commands and notes.md

 ### perform jailing the process by cretaing and using a new root

-1. copy the content of bin/bash to my-new-root/bin
+1. copy the contant of bin/bash to my-new-root/bin
 ```sh
 # make the my-new-root dir
 mkdir my-new-root